mapcraftlabs/mapcraft_docs/api_themes.md

-# MapCraft API: Set Theme
+# MapCraft API: Theming

-Set Theme API endpoint is used to create, update and delete layer themes.
+The `set_theme` API endpoint is used to create, update and delete themes.
-Layers should be configured one at a time, on separated requests.
+Layers should be configured one at a time, using separated requests.
-This endpoint accepts a JSON payload with a well-defined and strict structure, ensuring that only valid themes will be processed.
+This endpoint accepts a JSON payload with a well-defined structure, ensuring that only valid themes will be processed.

 ## Endpoint